University of North Dakota School of Law

 The University of North Dakota School of Law is located in Grand Forks, North Dakota, at the University of North Dakota (UND).
 It is the only law school in North Dakota.
 It was established in 1899.
 The law school is home to approximately 240 students and has more than 3,000 alumni.
 It has one of the smallest student populations among the American Bar Association accredited law schools.

 The institution offers the J.D. degree and a joint degree program in law and public administration (J.D./M.P.A.) and business administration (J.D./M.B.A.).
 It also offers certificates in Indian law and aviation law.
 The school is also home to the Northern Plains Indian Law Center.
 According to North Dakota's official 2016 ABA-required disclosures, 51.3% of the Class of 2016 obtained full-time, long-term, JD-required employment nine months after graduation.

 History

 The UND School of Law was founded in 1899.
 The law school's first dean was Guy C. H. Corliss, who served as the first Chief Justice of the North Dakota Supreme Court.

 Admissions

 In 2018, the median GPA for incoming UND Law students was 3.13, while the median LSAT score was 148.
 In 2018, the School of Law received 275 applications for its J.D. program, of which 176 were accepted and 62 were enrolled.
-In recent years, the school has increased its student diversity through partial tuition waivers for members of minority groups and transfers from Charlotte and Arizona Summit School of Law.
-In addition, the school attracts international students from Canada, Norway and other countries.
+In recent years, the school has increased its student diversity through partial tuition waivers for members of minority groups and transfers from Charlotte School of Law and Arizona Summit Law School after the schools' closures in 2017 and 2018 respectively.
+In addition, the school attracts international students from Canada, Norway, and other countries.

 Ranking

-In its 2015 ranking of American law schools, U.S. News & World Report ranked UND Law 144 out of approximately 194 accredited law schools.
+In its 2026 ranking of American law schools, U.S. News & World Report ranked UND Law 156 out of approximately 197 accredited law schools.